hadrian-reppas/tml/README.md

 ## How it works

 The `.tml` file is interpreted in two steps.
-First, it is compiled into a bytecode.
+First, it is compiled into bytecode.
 Then the bytecode is interpreted by a virtual machine.
 The default VM is written in C, but you can use a VM written in safe Rust with the `--rust-vm` flag.
 The Rust VM is about 10% slower.
 You can inspect the generated